-14. (1) If an authorised officer has reasonable grounds for believing that a food business operator is failing to comply with any regulations referred to in subsection (3), he may, by a notice (hereinafter referred to as a "hygiene improvement notice") served on that operator-
+14. (1) An authorised officer who has reasonable grounds for believing that a food business operator is failing to comply with any regulations referred to in subsection (3) may, by a notice (a "hygiene improvement notice") served on the operator-

-- (a) state the officer's grounds for believing that the operator is failing to comply with the regulations; - (b) specify the matters which constitute the operator's failure so to comply; - (c) specify the measures which, in the officer's opinion, the operator must take in order to secure compliance; and - (d) require the operator to take those measures, or measures which are at least equivalent to them, within such period (not being less than 14 days) as may be specified in the notice.
+- (a) state the officer's grounds for believing that the operator is failing to comply with the regulations; - (b) specify the matters which constitute the operator's failure so to comply; - (c) specify the measures which, in the officer's opinion, the operator must take in order to secure compliance; and - (d) require the operator to take those measures, or measures which are at least equivalent to them, within a period (not being less than 14 days) specified in the notice.

-(2) Any person who fails to comply with an improvement notice shall be guilty of an offence.
+(2) A person who fails to comply with an improvement notice commits an offence.
+Penalty: As provided by section 24.

-- (3) This section and section 15 apply to any regulations made under section 7 which- - (a) requires, prohibits or regulates the use of any process or treatment in the preparation of food; or - (b) makes provision for securing the observance of hygienic conditions and practices in connection with the carrying out of commercial operations with respect to food or food sources.
+(3) This section and section 15 apply to any regulations made under section 7 which-

+- (a) require, prohibit or regulate the use of any process or treatment in the preparation of food; or - (b) make provision for securing the observance of hygienic conditions and practices in connection with the carrying out of commercial operations with respect to food or food sources.